letStayFoolish/js-behind-scenes/README.md

 **Only `let` and `const` variables are block-scoped.
 Variables defined with `var` are end up in the closest functional scope.**

+### Block-scoped: means available only within scope in which they are declared (created).

 Functions are also **block scoped** (only in strict mode).

 **Every scope has access to all the variables from all its outer scopes.
 This is scope chain.**